KenKundert/avendesora/doc/accounts.rst

 hide it early, simply type Ctrl-C.

-An attribute value can incorporate other attribute values through use of the Script class.
+An attribute value can incorporate other attribute values through use of the :class:`avendesora.Script` class as described in :ref:`scripts`.
 For example, consider an account for your wireless router that contains the following:

 .. code-block:: python